FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 required to verify the DUT update and the frequency of running those tests.
 This makes the overall test execution time even more important than before.

-The throughput definition per [RFC2544] restricts the potential for time-efficiency improvements.
+The definition of throughput test methodology  per [RFC2544] restricts the potential for time-efficiency improvements.
-The bisection method, when used in a manner unconditionally compliant with [RFC2544], is excessively slow due to two main factors.
+The [Binary Search](#binary-search), when used in a manner unconditionally compliant with [RFC2544], is excessively slow due to two main factors.

 Firstly, a significant amount of time is spent on trials